-For information about the Master's Practicum, please refer to the online Master's Practicum Guide which can be found on the Student Central tab of the departmental website.
+For information about the Master's Practicum, please refer to the online MPH and MSPH Practicum Guidelines which can be found on the Students tab of the departmental website.
 All relevant requirements are contained in that document.
 Please follow the guidelines carefully.